-Students may possess or use cell phones and other electronic communication devices on a school campus provided that such devices do not disrupt the educational program, or any school activity, and are not used for illegal or unethical activities such as cheating on assignments or tests.

-Electronic communication devices shall be turned off and kept out of sight during class time, or at any other time, as directed by a school employee, except where deemed medically necessary or when otherwise permitted by a teacher or administrator.

-Students shall not be prevented from using their cell phone in case of an emergency, except where that use inhibits the ability of school district employees to effectively communicate instructions for the safety of students.

-Students shall not use cell phones or other electronic communication devices with camera, video or voice recording function, in a way or under circumstances which infringe the privacy rights of other students and adults and without express permission from a school employee (BP 5131).

-Violations of this policy shall be subject to each school's progressive discipline plan.
+- Students may possess or use cell phones and other electronic communication devices on a school campus provided that such devices do not disrupt the educational program, or any school activity, and are not used for illegal or unethical activities such as cheating on assignments or tests. - Electronic communication devices shall be turned off and kept out of sight during class time, or at any other time, as directed by a school employee, except where deemed medically necessary or when otherwise permitted by a teacher or administrator. - Students shall not be prevented from using their cell phone in case of an emergency, except where that use inhibits the ability of school district employees to effectively communicate instructions for the safety of students. - Students shall not use cell phones or other electronic communication devices, such as wristwatches with camera, video or voice recording capability, in a way or under circumstances which infringe the privacy rights of other students and adults and without express permission from a school employee (BP 5131). - Violations of this policy shall be subject to each school's progressive discipline plan.
 If a student's use of an electronic communication device causes a disruption, a school district employee on the first offense may direct the student to turn off the device or give a verbal warning to the student.
 On subsequent offenses, the employee may confiscate the device and return it to the student at the end of the class period, school day or activity.
 Continued violations could result in confiscation and hold for parent pick-up and loss of permission to possess the device on campus, except where deemed medically necessary.
-Students may be subject to additional disciplinary measures when their use of an electronic communication device violates individual school rules (BP 5131).

-• In the case of a reasonable suspicion of wrongdoing involving the device, beyond merely possessing it or having it turned on or out in the open, school district officials may search any personal electronic communication device without the express authorized consent of the student and the student's parent or legal guardian (BP & AR 5145.12).

-• Students are responsible for personal electronic communication devices they bring to school.
-The district shall not be responsible for loss, theft or destruction of any such device brought onto school property, except that it shall be the responsibility of the school to ensure the safekeeping of any confiscated devices.
-Confiscated electronic communication devices shall be stored by school district employees in a secure manner (BP 5131).
+Students may be subject to additional disciplinary measures when their use of an electronic communication device violates individual school rules (BP 5131). - Students are responsible for personal electronic communication devices they bring to school.
+The district shall not be responsible for loss, theft or destruction of any such device brought onto school property, except that it may be the responsibility of the school to ensure the safekeeping of any confiscated devices.
+Confiscated electronic communication devices shall be stored by school district employees in a secure manner (BP 5131). - In the case of a serious matter or emergency, a school official may ask the student or parent/guardian to view the content of the student's electronic device.

+Please contact your child's school office or the OMSD Office of Child Welfare, Attendance & Records for questions or concerns.

+We have read and understand the Ontario-Montclair School District policy regarding Student Possession & Use of Cell phones and other Electronic Communication Devices and the related legal considerations

+Student Name (Please Print) Student Signature Date Parent/Guardian Name (Please Print) Parent/Guardian Signature Date School Name Teacher Name Grade Level